maicaalmonte/maicoin/README.md

 # cryptic

-A Python project for fetching and visualizing cryptocurrency data from Coingecko API.
+Developed the backend infrastructure for a cryptocurrency data-fetching system using Flask, Python, and APScheduler, with plans to deploy as a fully functional web application.
+The system is designed to periodically fetch and display real-time cryptocurrency data for Bitcoin, Dogecoin, and Ethereum.
 ## Installation

 To set up the project locally, follow these steps: